Str4y-Cat/Three.js-Journey--Lessons/README.md

 ## Lesson Structure

-Each lesson in the course focuses on a specific topic related to three.js and includes practical exercises, code samples, and demonstrations.
+Each lesson in the course focuses on a specific topic related to three.js and includes a practical exercise, code sample, and demonstration.
 I'll be working through these lessons to deepen my understanding of three.js and enhance my skills in 3D web development.